-This statement sets out the council's responsibility for internal control and describes both the purpose of internal control and the internal control environment.
-The statement also summarises the council's review of the effectiveness of internal control and highlights significant internal control issues and actions to be addressed.
+This statement sets out the purpose and nature of the council's governance framework.
+It also provides a review of the effectiveness of the governance framework, and highlights any significant governance issues.
 The annual governance statement is published as a separate document and is available on the council's website.